kstenschke/pixloc/README.md

 #### Tolerance Option: Matching within a color range

-Using the optional *tolerance* option, color ranges are used to detect matching pixels.
+With the optional *tolerance* argument, matching pixels are detected within a color range.
 By default, a zero-tolerance is used.

 Example: Looking for pixels of RGB color 150,10,200 with a tolerance of 5, will match pixels within the following RGB value range: